yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-automation/managed-cli/managed-cli-examples/managed-cli-example-create.md

 type: docs
 ---

-The following tutorial shows how you can use ybm CLI to create clusters in YugabyteDB Managed.
+The following tutorial shows how you can use ybm CLI to create clusters in YugabyteDB Aeon.

 ## Prerequisites